q61org/divergence_meter/dm_control/README.md

 the capacitors to their maximum capacity.
 This charge will remain in the capacitors after the converter is powered down, and when you touch them, all the charge can go through you.
-This can be very, very bad.
+This can be very bad.

 When handling this board, always make sure that the power is off, and that capacitors are discharged.